-Since the buildings were built, people have had paranormal experiences in both of the Herrick buildings for many years.
-It has always been known that these buildings were shared with spirit people.
+Since the buildings were built, people have had paranormal experiences in both of the them for many years.
+It has always been known that they were shared with spirit people.

-I couldn’t find any hard evidence that has been made public, though private investigations may have been done, especially for the owners of the restaurants who had to deal with the behavior of angry spirits of the three thieves.
-It must of been hard to keep staff!
+I couldn’t find any hard evidence that has been made public, though private investigations may have been done, especially for the owners of the restaurants who had to deal with the behavior of the angry spirits of the three thieves.
+It must have been hard to keep staff!

-There are Placerville investigators and psychic mediums that could of easily done this job.
-What they learned may have resulted in the placing of the 1959 memorial plaque near the hanging spot, to try to make the three thieves feel a little better.
+There are Placerville investigators and psychic mediums that could have easily done this job.
+What they learned may have resulted in the placing of the 1959 memorial plaque near the hanging spot.
 They got an admission from the living that they suffered cruel injustice.

 301-305 Main Street